For professionals and volunteers

 This then affects our physical psychological health, social and financial function meaning we’re more likely to make poor choices such as health-harming behaviour and substance misuse.
 This effect can also lead to poor physical and mental health outcomes across the life course.
 All of this combined will have an impact on relationships and with socialising, learning and earning.
 Four or more adverse childhood exposures significantly increase the impact later on in life.
 See poster for more information and examples of what kinds of experiences are adverse (see attached poster).

-Watch a short and powerful video clip which illustrates the impact of ACEs and of equal importance to us as professionals, how noticing difficulties in children’s lives and responding to them with support and early help can change the outcome for their adult lives.
+Watch a short and powerful video clip on Adverse Childhood Experiences (ACEs) which illustrates the impact of ACEs and of equal importance to us as professionals, how noticing difficulties in children’s lives and responding to them with support and early help can change the outcome for their adult lives.

 MASH receives safeguarding concerns from professionals, such as teachers and doctors, as well as members of the public and family members.
 For those concerns that meet the threshold for social care involvement, representatives from the different agencies in the MASH and outside will collate information from their respective sources to build up a holistic picture of the circumstances of the case and the associated risks to the child or adult.